amirongit/notecode/elasticsearchInAction.md

     }
     ```
 #### Bucket
-- segregates data by intervals into buckets; useful for building visualizations
+- segregates data by intervals into buckets
+- useful for building visualizations
 #### Pipeline
 - aggregations that work on the output of other aggregations
 ## Architecture